Saitama Prefecture 埼玉県

 Kawagoe, 40 km north of Tokyo is an historic castle town noted for its kurazukuri - two-storey wooden merchants' houses some of which have been turned into interesting museums.
-These historic and pictuesque buildings are conveniently grouped to the north of Kawagoe Station.
+These historic and picturesque buildings are conveniently grouped to the north of Kawagoe Station.

 Kawagoe's main matsuri held in October is also one of the Tokyo region's most lively festivals with a parade of floats and costumed participants.

-John Lennon Museum in the superb Saitama Arena (Shintoshin station); The John Lennon Museum has now closed its doors.
+John Lennon Museum in the superb Saitama Arena (Shintoshin Station); The John Lennon Museum has now closed its doors.

 From Tokyo 50 minutes via Namboku subway line to Urawa-Misono Station on the Saitama Railway Line and then a 15 minute walk to Saitama Stadium in Urawa.